 What is RT-PCR?

 rRT-PCR* is a real-time, Reverse Transcriptase Polymerase Chain Reaction in which amplification is actively monitored as the reaction progresses.
 This is a fast, convenient and quite sensitive test, meaning that it can be run in a short 1–2 hours, on samples that contain potentially very small amounts of RNA.
-However, because of the speed and sensitivity, there is potential for error if the test is not run in a highly clean and controlled environment with carefully produced reagents.
+However, because of the speed and sensitivity, there is potential for error if the test is not run in a highly clean and controlled environment with carefully produced reagents and the proper positive and negative controls.
 So, rRT-PCR must be run in a lab that meets certain guidelines, including maintaining an environment that is free from extraneous nucleic acid contamination.

 What samples types are collected for COVID-19 testing?